HarperDB/documentation/docs/harperdb-cloud/verizon-5g-wavelength-instances.md

 Smaller gp2 volumes are perfect for trying out the functionality of HarperDB, and might also work well for applications that don’t perform many database transactions.
 For applications that perform a moderate or high number of transactions, we recommend that you use a larger HarperDB volume.
-Learn more about the impact of IOPS on performance here: https://harperdb.io/docs/harperdb-cloud/iops-impact-on-performance/.
+Learn more about the [impact of IOPS on performance here](../harperdb-cloud/iops-impact.md).

-You can read more about AWS EBS gp2 volume IOPS here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2.
+You can read more about [AWS EBS gp2 volume IOPS here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2).